The Government Center remains open for essential business only, and with adjusted hours of operation:

-The 54,000 square-foot Sunny Isles Beach Government Center opened in January 2005, is located in a pedestrian friendly area at the heart of the City.
+The Sunny Isles Beach Government Center, situated in a pedestrian-friendly area at the heart of the City, opened in January 2005.

-The Government Center presents its most public expression toward Collins Avenue and is represented by the Commission Chamber surrounded by a civic plaza combining landscape, water, and contrasting building materials.
-This is where the serious business of running the City is conducted.
-Meetings are generally held the third Thursday of each month.
+Within the 54,000-square foot edifice is the Commission Chamber surrounded by a civic plaza, combining landscape, water, and contrasting building materials.
+The inner-operations of the City are conducted in this building, and meetings are generally held the third Thursday of each month.

-The fourth floor houses the city commission, the offices of the city attorney, clerk and manager along with human resources and finance departments.
-Constituents may make appointments to meet with their elected officials over matters that concern them.
-The City Clerk handles public record requests here.
+The fourth floor holds the City Commission; offices of the City Attorney, Clerk and Manager; human resources department; and finance department.
+Constituents may make appointments to meet with their elected officials or request public records from the City Clerk.